 Cafe Training Scheme

 Established in April 2007, the Drill Hall Arts Café provides training opportunities to young people.
-The project is offering a route into training for those who have not been motivated or had the experience to take up standard catering employment.
-Out of the Blue have ensured that the training has had the necessary rigour without being mundane.
-It has provided an accessible and supportive route into work for young people who were not ready for the mainstream job market due to their lack of qualifications and other circumstances, and whom other employers were unlikely to employ.
+The project offers a route into training for those who have not been motivated or had the experience to take up standard catering employment.
+It provides an accessible and supportive route into work for young people who are not ready for the mainstream job market due to lack of qualifications and other circumstances, and whom other employers were unlikely to employ.